natwonglakhon/main/_posts/2026-07-04-QLD-electricity-demand-forecast.md

 | Random Forest | 7.69% | 4.92% |
 | **Best**-- XGBoost | 7.59% | 4.59% |

 Feature engineering delivers a significant drop for the tree models, from around 7.5% down to 4.59% for XGBoost (40% drop).
-The linear models see only a modest improvement because they can't exploit the nonlinear structure in the engineered features the way tree models can.
+The linear models see only a modest improvement because they cannot exploit the nonlinear structure in the engineered features the way tree models can.

 The most important features in the final XGBoost model are hour of day and demand daily range, which makes physical sense: the hour determines where in the daily demand cycle you are, and the demand range tells you how extreme that day's temperature-driven variation has been.